-Please note: Social workers are not Network Providers under this plan except as noted above.
-Services received from these providers will be subject to HMSA's Referral Process, see Chapter 1: Important Information, Referrals.
+Please note: Social workers are not Participating Providers under this plan except as noted above.
+You will be responsible for your copayment, if any, plus the difference between HMSA's eligible charge and the social worker's billed charge.

 Transplants